Agoo: Early history

 In its early history, Agoo served as a trading port in the northern region of Pre-Hispanic Pangasinan (modern day-Pangasinan and La Union provinces).
 It was already a coastal maritime trading center for Northwestern Luzon due to its naturally shaped coastline, which provided an excellent harbor for foreign vessels entering Lingayen Gulf.
-Gold mined from the Cordillera Mountain Range, coming down from the Aringay-Tonglo-Balatok gold trail, was traded in Agoo as well as its neighboring settlement, Aringay.
+Gold mined from the Cordillera Mountain Range, coming down from the Aringay-Tonglo-Balatok gold trail, was traded in Agoo and in its neighboring settlement, Aringay.

-Evidence of trade between Agoo and China has been excavated in the form of porcelain and pottery pieces unearthed at the site of the Catholic church during its renovation, which are now kept in the Museo de Iloko.
+Evidence of trade between Agoo and China has been excavated in the form of porcelain and pottery pieces unearthed at the Catholic church site during its renovation, are now displayed across the street in the Museo de Iloko.

-Japanese fishermen eventually established their first settlement in the Philippines in Agoo, passing on their fishing skills and technologies to the local populace.
+Japanese fishermen eventually established their first settlement in the Philippines in Agoo, passing on their fishing skills and technologies to the local fishermen.

 By the time the Spanish arrived to colonize Luzon, they noted that Agoo was already inhabited by people of the "same race as those of Pangasinan".
 The town was then originally made part of Pangasinan until the Spanish authorities decided to create a new province, La Union, by culling towns from Pangasinan and Ilocos Sur.